 Personal information that has been obtained from another agency or organization (e.g., SSA, Department of Public Safety) which may be released only by, or under the conditions established by, the other agency or organization.
-Confidential documents from other agencies may not always be marked indicating their confidential nature so TWC-VR must inspect all documents thoroughly before release; and
+Confidential documents from other agencies may not always be marked indicating their confidential nature so TWC-VR must inspect all documents thoroughly before release;

-A name-based Computerized Criminal History (CCH) search to another organization or individual.
-This includes the customer or customer’s representative unless there is a request contained in a valid subpoena or other valid court order and the release is approved by the Office of General Counsel (OGC).
+A name-based Computerized Criminal History (CCH) record to another organization or individual.
+This includes the customer or customer’s representative unless there is a request contained in a valid subpoena or other valid court order and the release is approved by the Office of General Counsel (OGC);and

+A fingerprint-based CCH record to a customer’s representative, spouse, other household or family member, or potential employer, even at the customer’s request.
+Note: Such records can be printed and released to the customer (subject of record) upon a signed Authorization for Release of Confidential Customer Records and Information form (VR1517-2).

 …